How to avoid voiding your Cyber Insurance

 Did you know that nearly half of businesses (46%) and a quarter of charities (26%) have reportedly been affected by breaches or attacks in the last 12 months, according to the Cyber Security Breaches Survey 2020?
 It doesn’t matter whether you run a small business or a large global enterprise, no-one is 100% safe from a cyber attack.

 To properly protect your business, cyber liability insurance is a major step towards staying on your feet in the event of a data breach.
 But it’s important to make sure that your working practices are compliant with the terms of your policy to reduce any uncertainty when it comes to insurers paying up.

 Here are some essentials to be aware of:

 Insurers may require you to implement particular safeguards during the policy period to decrease the risk of data breach or loss.
 Failure to comply might void your coverage.
 Measures may include encrypting data, installing firewalls and security patches and following password protocols.
 Your broker will go through the clauses and conditions of your policy with you.
 Make sure to regularly review your activities with staff to make sure they’re in line with the small print.

 If you accidentally or deliberately misrepresented your data management procedures when arranging the policy, your insurer could attempt to argue that your cover is invalid.
 Unfortunately, they could refuse to pay out even if the misrepresentation was in a totally different area to the breach.
 From encryption procedures and data storage to back-up arrangements, make sure you’re open and honest with your broker, who’ll find the best cover based on the information you give them.
 If there are weak spots, they’ll be able to recommend risk-reducing improvements.

-If you have any further questions about your cyber liability insurance, or to check you are complying with your policy terms, get in touch with our friendly advisers today on 01924 499182.
+If you have any further questions about your cyber liability insurance, or to check you are complying with your policy terms, get in touch with Thornhill Insurance Brokers on 01924 499182.